Nick Bashall & Nicky Philipps

 For students wanting to expand into painting portraits and the figure, you can greatly benefit from Nick’s experience as a leading portrait painter and war artist.

-Having co-founded Lavender Hill Studios in 2004, Nick decided to set up his own atelier in one of the last remaining Victorian artists’ studios in Chelsea.
-Nicky’s studio is next door and together they offer invaluable insight and experience to students of all abilities.
+Having co-founded Lavender Hill Studios in 2004, Nick decided to set up his own atelier in one of the last remaining Victorian artists’ studios in Chelsea, Nicky’s studio is next door.
+Together they offer invaluable insight and experience to students of all abilities.

 Each session will be two hours.
 Pricing is structured for a term of 10 sessions and you can choose whether to join the afternoon or evening classes at the time of booking.